MY INTERNET WRITING :

 WHY WRITE ON THE INTERNET?

 This is the first of three articles about my very first steps in writing on the internet.
-I say 'my' first steps because it is my own personal story, but hopefully at least some of what I have to say will also be of benefit to others yet to take the plunge in getting started with internet writing and looking for inspiration - why they should do it, and how they should do it.
-And the trials and tribulations of doing it.
+I say my first steps because it is my own personal story, but hopefully at least some of what I have to say will also be of benefit to others who are yet to take the plunge in getting started with internet writing and maybe looking for inspiration - why they should do it, how they should do it, and the trials and tribulations of doing it.

-First though, let me be clear that when I talk about 'writing on the internet', I'm not talking about posting on social networks or commenting on forums, much less tweeting on Twitter - the stuff everybody does, including all who cannot string three words together in coherent fashion.
-No, I'm talking about webpages and websites; serious articles if you like.
-If there is anyone out there just starting out or still deliberating whether to write in this way for money or for pleasure, I hope they can gain some encouragement from these three articles, or at least understand that any worries they may have or difficulties they may have experienced, are certainly not unique to them.
+First though, let me be clear that when I talk about 'writing on the internet', I'm not talking about posting on social networks or commenting on forums, much less tweeting on Twitter - the stuff everybody does, including those who cannot string three words together in coherent fashion.
+No, I'm talking about webpages and websites - serious articles if you like.
+If there is anyone out there just starting out or still deliberating whether to write in this way for money or for pleasure, I hope they can gain some encouragement from these three articles, or at least understand that any worries they may have, or any difficulties they may have experienced, are certainly not unique to them.
 Others (me) have been through them all before!

 This page looks at the advantages and disadvantages of internet writing from my own perspective.